-I stared from Bangalore on Friday night after being picked up from one of the pickup points.
-I was tired and nervous too as I would be traveling with strangers (the introvert inside me was struggling to cope up).
+I started from Bangalore on Friday night after being picked up from one of the pickup points.
+I was tired and nervous too as I would be travelling with strangers (the introvert inside me was struggling to cope up).
 Well, Shivamogga is 300 KM and the base point for the trek was another 80 KM.
 We were supposed to reach the base point at 7 AM where we would stay in a homestay.

 As we commenced the journey from Bangalore people started to talk to each other.
 Altogether we were 17 people.
-A good mix of solo travelers and group travelers.
+A good mix of solo travellers and group travellers.
 Our trek leaders, Colin & Devanshi, were amazing and had excellent management skills.
 As soon as the journey started, we had an ice-breaking session followed by a dance session.
 So, everyone was friends with each other by the time we reached the homestay.
 All of us shared our crazy travel stories.
 Stories that would fill anyone with inspiration to travel more.

 The night passed with people dancing, chatting and telling stories.
 We reached the homestay at 7:30 AM, it was 9-10 hours long journey.

 After getting freshen up we had a delicious breakfast prepared at the homestay.
 And then we were all set to go.
 Trek leaders decided on everyone’s position in the group and other important instructions were given, most important being not to litter during the trek.
-I strongly believe that as a traveler keeping our surrounding clean is the least we can do for mother nature.
+I strongly believe that as a traveller keeping our surrounding clean is the least we can do for mother nature.
 We should always be setting examples for others.

 From our homestay, the base point for Kodachadri was very nearby.
 We started to stroll through a road, the entire village was looking so beautiful amidst the drizzle of rain.
 Just after a few minutes, we heard the sound of rushing water.
 I was so amazed to see a little brook flowing below the bridge.
 How monsoons turn everything so lovely and add a pinch of magic in everything.